-Middlesex University Admissions Department will be responsible for ensuring that prospective students meet the programme's minimum entry requirements which are: 56-64 UCAS Tariff Points including 5 GCSE Grade C/4 in English, mathematics, science and 2 other subjects or equivalent.
+Middlesex University Admissions Department will be responsible for ensuring that prospective students meet the programme's minimum entry requirements which are:

+112-128 UCAS Tariff Points including a C in a science A-Level and 5 GCSE Grade C/4 in English, mathematics, science and 2 other subjects or equivalent.
 Further details can be found on the undergraduate admissions webpage.